JOURNEY FROM PAST TO THE PRESENT

 Buddist nun outside the Royal Palace

-AYUTTHAYA to BANGKOK
+AYUTTHAYA - BANGKOK

 Thailand